London Street Rescue

 Some rough sleepers may initially refuse an offer of help but the Thames Reach Ethos and Values statement says that we never give up on people, and so the service works with individuals for as long as it takes to get them somewhere safe and warm.

-London Street Rescue is funded by the GLA as part of the Mayor’s programme to end rough sleeping in London.
+London Street Rescue is funded by the Greater London Authority as part of the Mayor’s programme to end rough sleeping in London.

 If you see someone sleeping rough in London, you can make a referral via the StreetLink website, and services such as London Street Rescue will go out to help the individual.